AravindaDP/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 LeNet-5 with Mini-Net (Transnet+LeNet) 0.989
 DenseNet with Mini-Net (Transnet+DenseNet) 0.998

-So I decided to use DenseNet model with Mini-Net for colorspace transformation for my final evaluation which gives a test accuracy of 0.9960.
+So I decided to use DenseNet model with Mini-Net for color space transformation for my final evaluation which gives a test accuracy of 0.9960.

 ### Log:

 2017-09-05
 - MinMax Scaling [0,1]
-Standard LeNet with 3 input channels and 43 neurones at output layer.
+Standard LeNet with 3 input channels and 43 neurons at output layer.
 Validation accuracy: 0.884 at 10 EPOCHS
 - Grayscale & MinMax Scaling [0,1]
-Standard LeNet with 43 neurones at output layer
+Standard LeNet with 43 neurons at output layer
 Validation accuracy: 0.902 at 10 EPOCHS

 2017-09-06